Other Wireless Attack Surfaces

 Berard, Imbert, Dehors (Synacktiv), Hexacon 2024 [3]

-This Pwn2Own Vancouver 2024 entry uses forged BLE TPMS advertisements processed by the Tesla VCSEC ECU (PowerPC SPC56, FreeRTOS, VLE mode) as its entry point; the primary impact is arbitrary CAN write on the vehicle bus.
+At Pwn2Own Vancouver 2024, Synacktiv's entry point was forged BLE TPMS advertisements handled by the Tesla VCSEC ECU (PowerPC SPC56, FreeRTOS, VLE mode).
+The payoff is arbitrary CAN write on the vehicle bus.

 BLE attack chain for the TPMS exploit: the Racer ESP32 blocks VCSEC from enrolling the real sensor, forcing VCSEC into auto-learn mode where it connects to the Simulator ESP32 and triggers the certificate reassembly overflow.
 Figure from Berard, Imbert, Dehors, 2024 (TPMS Hexacon 2024).